 - The previously effective rule is referenced by the VCU IRB as the “Pre-2018 Common Rule.”

-After RAMS-IRB is patched in January 2019, all currently approved studies will be converted.
+After the RAMS-IRB patch that occurred in January 2019, all currently approved studies must be converted.
 “Conversion” refers to:

 - Conversion to the updated RAMS-IRB Smartform – a streamlined, protocol-like submission form, and, if eligible,